lostatc/codot/docs/codot.1.rst

     mimics the file structure under the user's home directory.
 That means that the template file for a config file located at ~/.config/foo will be located at .config/foo under the templates directory, and that every template file should correspond to exactly one source file.
+Template files are ignored unless the corresponding source file exists.
 There is an example template file under EXAMPLES_.

 Config File